Anyone Can And Should

 Sounds like an employment contract and it should.
 Giving your time as a tithe instead of money should work very much like a job.
 Employees work at a designated time and perform specified functions for which they are paid, usually by the hour.

 Not showing up on time or performing poorly can be more hurtful than helpful, just like a job.

-The time you serve in church shouldn’t be treated any less significant than any other employment.
+The time you serve in church shouldn’t be treated any less significantly than any other employment.
 It is important.
 It needs to add value.

 In Tithing, Douglas Leblanc provides much more than a narrow discussion on a traditional issue.
 He doesn’t repeat the same worn out arguments the same boringly technical way.